An MFRW Author Post – And check out the other blogs on the hop!

 I am trying to be a good mother, and thankfully I am trying on vegetation and nothing more human-y because I am not doing a very good job.

 In my defense, container gardening is very difficult.
-In my defense, we are in 95-degree monsoon weather here in Nashville.
+In my defense, Nashville has been 85.
+Nashville has been 36.
+Nashville has been raining.
+Nashville has weather 70 mile per hour winds that have taken down barns.
 In my defense, I am trying.

 I’m even growing avocados from pits, which my very supportive boyfriend finally cut off because apparently, eight alien-like cups of germinating avocado pits on the counter is enough.
 For some people, I guess.